TayYuanGeng/SC2002-Assignment/README.md

 # SC2002-Assignment
 A SC2002 assignment to design and develop a Hospital Management System (HMS).

+## Starting of program
-Start the program by running from "mainMenuController" under Controller package.
+Run from "mainMenuController" under Controller package.

+## Javadoc
+Under HospitalManagementSystem/doc/index.html